LeNitrous/shining-virtual-stars/README.md

 - .NET 5.0 SDK installed.

 ### Running locally
-- `dotnet run --project  Hololive.Game`
+- `dotnet run --project  Hololive.Game.Desktop`

 Although the game can be run on Android and iOS, I have only prepared a Desktop project for this game.
 Meaning this can also be run on Linux and MacOS.